 Miss you all, surely.
 Say hi!

-I’m currently sitting on the seventh floor of a medical officer residence in London – where I’m placed at the moment for the next three and a half weeks, to learn how the NHS works.
+I’m currently sitting on the seventh floor of a medical officer residence with Portable Air Conditioning in London – where I’m placed at the moment for the next three and a half weeks, to learn how the NHS works.
 That’s what my brief says, anyway, and that’s what the assignment I really should start working on will say, you know, when I get to it.